The entrant must have suitable involvement in the project to enter. No entry will be accepted without this declaration being agreed.

 APM reserves the right to accept or reject entries, and / or not make an award, as circumstances dictate.

-APM does not accept DVDs, audio or video submissions or supporting materials at stage one.
+APM does not accept DVDs, audio or video submissions at stage one.

 All finalists must submit visual material as requested for use at the awards dinner and other supporting activities.